meirisoda/obsidian/School_Fall2023/NTRN201/Fad Diet Presentation Reviews.md

 Post cleanse transition (2-3 days): gradually add foods back into diet.
 Vegetables, fruits, nut milks and gluten free whole foods are allowed.
 ### Who is it for?
+For people who want to lose weight.
 ### Is it backed by scientific research?
 It may lower blood pressure and cholesterol levels.
 ### Is it dangerous?
 It may cause nutrient deficiencies, unpasteurized/untreated juices can contain harmful bacteria, may increase sugar intake.
 It is harmful for those with GI diseases, diabetes and kidney diseases.
 May also cause dehydration and electrolyte imbalances.
 ### Would you recommend?
+I would not recommend this diet.
+It is very unbalanced and even